AscendNTNU/fluid/Fluid FSM blueprint.md

 ### Operation
-The general object of the finite state machine would be to carry out a series of transitions to achieve some sort of goal.
+The general object of the finite state machine is to carry out a series of transitions in order to achieve some sort of goal.
 Further in this document this goal will be called an **operation**.
 An operation consists of a series of transitions based on the current state.
 E.g. if the drone is stationary at the ground, and someone issues an operation to move to another point in space which also is stationary at the ground.
-The operation would have to consist of the following transitions:
+The operation would have to consist of the following five states and four transitions:
+1. Idle
+- Transition to elevate state
-1. Elevate
+2. Elevate
+- Transition to move state
-2. Move to x, y + elevated constant, z
+3. Move to x, y + elevated constant, z
+- Transition to land state
-3. Land at x, y, z
+4. Land at x, y, z
+- Transition to idle state
+5. Idle

 The FSM in its core will only handle state changes, but Fluid will consist of an extra layer outside this which implements a state graph for operations.
 For the actual implementation request and response will be named transition request and transition response in order to make it clearer what they actually do.

 ##### Actionlib

-Since the operations might take some time and we might want to fire responses after a certain amount of time after a request, an asynchronous system for sending/receiving data is necessary.
+Since the operations might take arbitrary amount of time, an asynchronous system for sending/receiving data is necessary.
 ROS actionlib (4) is sufficient for this.
 Fluid should therefore implement an **ActionServer**.
-The clients, which in our example is the state changers, has to implement **ActionClient**.
+The clients, which in our example are the operation callers, have to implement **ActionClient**.

 The action specification consists of:
-- Goal (the data of the transition.
-E.g. for a move transition this would be the set point)
+- Goal (the data of the operation.
+E.g. for a move operation this would be the set point)
 - Feedback (progress feedback from the server)
-- Result (the output of the transition, e.g. the final position)
+- Result (the output of the operation, e.g. the final position)

 Action files are placed within the ./action folder as example.action.
 An example of an action file:
 ```